An Approximation Algorithm for Maximum Stable Matching with Ties and Constraints: Introduction

 In the last section, we show that the result of Hamada et al. \cite{HMY19} mentioned above is generalized to a many-to-one matching setting with laminar constraints on the firm side.
 In other words, if we restrict {\sc max-smti-lc} such that each worker is assigned at most one contract and each firm has a strict preference, then we can provide a worker-strategy-proof mechanism that returns a $\frac{3}{2}$-approximate solution.
 We obtain this conclusion using the strategy-proofness result of Hatfield and Milgrom \cite{HM05}.

 \textbf{\textsf{Paper Organization.}}~ The remainder of this paper is organized as follows.
 Section~\ref{sec:formulation} formulates our matching model, while Section~\ref{sec:alg} describes our algorithm.
 Section~\ref{sec:matroids} presents a lemma on base-orderable matroids that is the key to our proof of the approximation ratio.
 Sections~\ref{sec:correctness} and \ref{sec:complexity} are devoted to the proofs of correctness and time complexity, respectively.
-Section~\ref{sec:SP} presents a one-sided strategy-proof mechanism for a special case.
+Section~\ref{sec:SP} investigates strategy-proof approximation mechanisms for our model.

 Throughout the paper, we denote the set of non-negative integers by $\Zp$.
 For a subset $S\subseteq E$ and an element $e\in E$, we denote $S+e\coloneqq S\cup\{e\}$ and $S-e\coloneqq S\setminus\{e\}$.